carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-objdump.rst

   * ``reg-names-std``: ARM only (default).
 Print in ARM 's instruction set documentation, with r13/r14/r15 replaced by sp/lr/pc.
   * ``reg-names-raw``: ARM only.
 Use r followed by the register number.
   * ``no-aliases``: AArch64 and RISC-V only.
-Print raw instruction mnemonic instead of pesudo instruction mnemonic.
+Print raw instruction mnemonic instead of pseudo instruction mnemonic.
   * ``numeric``: RISC-V only.
 Print raw register names instead of ABI mnemonic. (e.g. print x1 instead of ra)
   * ``att``: x86 only (default).
 Print in the AT&T syntax.
   * ``intel``: x86 only.
 Print in the intel syntax.